-Huntington, W.Va. – The fifth annual West Virginia Game Developer Expo (WVGDE) has joined forces with the West Virginia Cybersecurity Expo to host a joint virtual event Friday, Nov.
-6 and Saturday, Nov.
-7.
+Huntington, W.Va. – The seventh annual West Virginia Game Developer Expo (WVGDE) has joined forces with the third annual West Virginia Cybersecurity Expo to host a joint virtual event Friday, April 8, 2022.

 Registration for the expo is currently open and free.
-Details can be found online at www.wvgamedevexpo.com.
-Emails will be sent out Thursday evening to all registered attendees with instructions on how to watch the sessions.
+Details can be found online at www.wvsgde.com.
+Emails will be sent Thursday evening to all registered attendees with instructions on how to view the sessions.
 Attendees will be able to take part in live Q & A opportunities at the end of each session.
-Sessions will start Friday and Saturday mornings at 11:00 a.m.
+The expo will begin Friday morning at 10:00 a.m.
 (Eastern Time Zone).
 A schedule of sessions is available at www.twitter.com/wvgde.

 Multiple keynote addresses will be given for the different disciplines.
 Three game development keynotes will take place Friday.